Secateurs are an essential tool for any gardener. However, over time, the blades can get blunt and sap and rust can reduce their efficacy.

 Yes, many garden suppliers will sharpen secateurs.
 However, not all have the equipment to do so and it can be more expensive than sharpening your own blades.
-Secateurs that are very blunt can be resharpened by taking them to a specialist for grinding or use an electric grinder.
+Secateurs that are very blunt can be resharpened by taking them to a specialist for grinding with an electric grinder.

 What to look for when buying secateurs?

 Secateurs should be sharp, sturdy and comfortable to use.
-They must also have a non-slip grip so they can be used for prolonged periods of time without hurting your hands or wrists.
+They should have a non-slip grip so they can be used for prolonged periods of time without hurting your hands or wrists.

 How many types of secateurs are there?

 There are three main types and each serve a different purpose.
 Anvil secateurs are the strongest.
 They have a blade that cuts through the stem by pressing down on it against cutting surface.
 Bypass secateurs have two blades that cut from either side of the stems and do not touch, thus avoiding crushing or bruising the stem.
 Ratchet pruners are similar to bypass shears but instead of using handles, they are designed to be operated with just one hand.

 What are the best secateurs for arthritic hands?